mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 *Status: Merged*

 This PR aims to have a better playlist/crate exporting experience.
 While I was surfing on the discourse, in one of the topics a user asked a question related to the exporting playlist.
-Just to help the user, I tried to export my playlist, but suddenly I realized that when I import my playlist back there was some tracks were missing.
-I have mentioned that on Zulip and with the help of other developers, I realized that there were missing characters and I wanted to solve this issue and I did.
+To help the user, I tried to export my playlist, but suddenly I realized that when I import my playlist back, there were some missing tracks.
+I have mentioned that on Zulip and with the help of other developers, I realized that there were missing characters and I wanted to solve this issue.
+This PR is about that issue.

 Meanwhile, I've learned that m3u files can have different encodings while m3u8 files are UTF-8.